 You’ll want a software system that is as feature-packed as possible in terms of what it can handle regarding the clinical workflow.
-Look for a system that is capable of automating activities like appointments via a patient portal, as well as by your front desk staff.
-A patient portal gives your patients direct access to their records whenever they want them, decreasing the number of calls your staff has to field on a daily basis, not only making them available for other work, but also freeing up your phone lines for emergencies.
+Look for a system that can automate activities like appointment scheduling via a patient portal.
+A patient portal gives your patients direct access to their records whenever they want them, decreasing the number of calls your staff has to field on a daily basis.
+This not only makes them available for other work, but also frees up your phone lines for emergencies.

 The right system allows you to collect a rich body of information, including your patients’ appointment histories (appointments they made, canceled, missed, etc.).
 You might also opt for a system that allows patients to log into the patient portal online ahead of their appointment time and complete their required forms.
 This saves time when they get to the office for their first appointment.

 Most medical practice management software has document management capabilities, but you will probably want one that is capable of handling documents relative to imaging, such as X-rays.
 A good software system should also provide resource planning capabilities so staff can quickly and easily identify which patient rooms are available, what equipment is in use, and which staff members are tied up with patient care or other important activities.
 Finally, be sure you choose a system with robust accounting capabilities, including insurance billing, patient billing, some collections capabilities, and features to handle your outgoing expenses.

 Choose Software That Offers E-Prescribing

 If you have never used e-prescribing, you and your staff are going to love it.
-E-prescribing allows your office to send patient prescriptions to their pharmacy electronically, without the need for a signed paper prescription or a phone call by your staff.
+E-prescribing functionality allows your office to send patient prescriptions to your patients’ pharmacy electronically, without the need for a signed paper prescription or a phone call by your staff.
 E-prescribing not only saves the medical practice time and money, it also makes the process of issuing prescriptions more secure.